 We have the Latest Advanced Digital Hearing Aids Including

-All our hearing aids come with a free five year extended manufacturers’ warranty, unlimited aftercare and 12 months of consumables from the date of fitting
+All our hearing aids come with a free five year extended manufacturers’ warranty, unlimited aftercare and two years of consumables from the date of fitting

 Rechargeable Hearing Aids are a free option when you choose our Complete Care Package